TakashiYoshinaga/MyakuMyakuAR/README.md

 # MyakuMyakuAR

-Try it on web browser of your device.
+Try it on a web browser of your device.
 (Camera access permission is required.)<br>
 https://takashiyoshinaga.github.io/MyakuMyakuAR/

 Demo Video<br>